papy1974/Project-3/README.md

 # Objective and description.

 This is a charity created using React.
-The charity app allow the user to be able to buy, sell, and donate to charities.
+The charity app allows the user to be able to buy, sell, and donate to charities.

 Here is the project link : https://aqueous-savannah-13442.herokuapp.com/

 # Installation.